notionparallax/blog/_CODE1161/2017-01-01-how-to-medium.md

 tags: []

 #this goes on the index page, and into facebook shares
-description: Course admin and a tiny bit of syntax
+description: How to post to Medium, and add it to the publication

 # This is what twitter will pick up if someone tweets the link to this page
 # 110 marker 1234567890123456789012345678901234567890123456789012345678901234567890123456789012345678901234567890123456789